apache/hudi/docs/writing_data.md

   --op BULK_INSERT
 ```

-In some cases, you may want to convert your existing dataset into Hudi, before you can begin ingesting new data.
-This can be accomplished using the `hdfsparquetimport` command on the `hoodie-cli`.
+In some cases, you may want to migrate your existing dataset into Hudi beforehand.
+Please refer to [migration guide](migration_guide.html).

-Currently, there is support for converting parquet datasets.
+## Datasource Writer

-#### Via Custom Spark Job
+The `hoodie-spark` module offers the DataSource API to write (and also read) any data frame into a Hudi dataset.

-The `hoodie-spark` module offers the DataSource API to write any data frame into a Hudi dataset.
 Following is how we can upsert a dataframe, while specifying the field names that need to be used
 for `recordKey => _row_key`, `partitionPath => partition` and `precombineKey => timestamp`